danrue/lava-docker-compose/README.md

 #### images

 This is an nginx container that serves the `./images` directory.
 It is used to cache the image files necessary for health checks.
-The `Makefile` has a rule to fetch these files initially.
+The [Makefile](Makefile) has a rule to create the directory and fetch these files.

 ## Troubleshooting